 Horicon Marsh is in Mayville’s backyard and the city often collaborates with the Horicon Marsh Education and Visitors Center on events.
 The city worked with the Friends group, among others, in the past to design and print a “Tour de Marsh” bike, hike and auto tour map.
-A kick off of the opening of the new trails and of the map took place on Saturday, June 4, 2011.
+A kick off of the opening of the new trails and of the map took place on June 4, 2011.
 The event was such a success that it has become an annual event with the kick-off of the opening of the trails being the first Saturday in June.
+In 2017 the event took place June 3, 2017.
 There are free concessions along the routes, contests and birding and other information at the stops.
 The City of Mayville and the Mayville Area Chamber of Commerce have also made monetary contributions to the Education Center and many of the volunteers there are from Mayville.
 The Horicon Marsh is not only a Wetland of International Importance but is also part of the Great Wisconsin Birding and Nature Trail.

 V. OTHER: Demonstrate in a narrative.